verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 #### 🛠️ LAB Activity: Hello World - Blinking An LED
 > [!NOTE]🚧- This section will show the working design, running the scripts, and seeing that the hardware works, proving that your systems is working.

+> [!NOTE] - What other labs should we have to teach basic Verilog?
+> [!NOTE] - STEAM CLown - I think that we should have a few more Labs to show using the GPIO board.
+Also, maybe we should change the order of the labs, so we can do all the labs focused on the GPIO module before we start looking at the Display.
+Thoughts?

+> [!NOTE] We should have code in this first lab that startes with
+> assign led [0] = key [0];
+> assign led [1] = key [1];
+> And then have the first lab to connect Led [6] and led[7] to key[6] and key[7]
+> before we have them do the logic gates.
 ---
 ## Verilog Labs
 ---
-> [!NOTE] - The following are the Labs that are in the [Basic Music - Hackation](https://github.com/yuri-panchul/basics-graphics-music/tree/main) in the [Problems](https://github.com/yuri-panchul/basics-graphics-music/tree/main/hackathon/problems) directory.
-What other labs should we have to teach basic Verilog?
+The following are the Labs that are found in the [Basic Music - Hackation](https://github.com/verilog-meetup/basics-graphics-music) in the [Problems](https://github.com/verilog-meetup/basics-graphics-music/tree/main/hackathon/problems) directory.
+Make sure you followed the instructions to git clone and copy these design files.
-> [!NOTE] - STEAM CLown - I think that we should have a few more Labs to show using the GPIO board.
-Also, maybe we should change the order of the labs, so we can do all the labs focused on the GPIO module before we start looking at the Display.
-Thoughts?

 ### Gates & Muxes
 #### Gates & Muxes Introduction